GabeScott/standard-works-vault/General Conference/1999 October - Good-bye to This Wonderful Old Tabernacle.md

 The scaffolding was removed and the roof remained solid.
 It has so remained for a century and a third, although the shingles were replaced with aluminum some years ago.

-It has served the needs of this Church and this community through all of these years.
+The Tabernacle has served the needs of this Church and this community through all of these years.
 General conferences of the Church have been held here.
 The voices of prophets have spoken out from this podium.
 The law and the testimony have been quoted and declared.
 Numerous other Church meetings have been held here.
 In this magnificent old structure the funeral services of beloved leaders have been conducted.
 Presidents of the nation and other distinguished men have spoken from where I now stand.
 This has been home to the Tabernacle Choir since the structure was completed.
 More recently it has been home also to the Mormon Youth Chorus and Symphony.
 It was the first home of the Utah Symphony.
-Handel’s Messiah has been presented here over a period of many years.
+Handel’s *Messiah* has been presented here over a period of many years.
 Countless concerts of various kinds, a variety of musical ensembles, and many distinguished soloists have all entertained the public in this great and singular hall.

 What a remarkable and useful building it has been.
 What great purposes it has served.
 I know of no other structure like it in all the world.